-A computer mouse is a simple piece of technology that lets you interact with your computer.
+A computer mouse is a simple pointing device that lets you interact with your computer.
 If you work on your computer regularly, then a computer mouse is must be one of the most used hardware pieces for you.

 When purchasing an expensive mouse to boost performance, everyone wants something that will last for a reasonable amount of time.
 Therefore, before making any purchase, most people become very curious to know – how long does a computer mouse last?
 Or when to replace your computer mouse?
 If you are one of them, then keep reading for the answers.